anjana-k-clt/Data-Analysis_Projects/README.md

 ### Data Cleaning

-Data cleaning and formatting
+Data cleaning and formatting was done using Microsoft Excel

 ### Exploratory Data Analysis (EDA)

-EDA was based on analysing the Personal, Learning, Manager and Mission aspirations datasets to answer the following key questions.
+EDA was based on analysing the Personal, Learning, Manager and Mission aspirations datasets to answer the following key questions using the sql dump file in MySQL.

 1 How many male Gen-Z have responded to the survey from India?